albin-bs/mockmate/README.md

 ## ✨ Features

-- 🏠 Responsive Home, Interview, and Dashboard pages
+- 🏠 **Responsive Home, Interview, and Dashboard Pages**
-- 🎨 Glassmorphism, animated blocks, and clean branding
+  Adaptive modern UI with real-time updates and seamless navigation for all devices.

+- 🤖 **Multimodal Mock Interview Simulation**
+  Practice with AI-generated, context-aware questions; answer via video, audio, or text, and interact with an AI interviewer for rich, realistic experiences.

+- 🎤 **Real-Time AI Feedback & Analytics**
+  Get instant, structured critique on answer content, speaking clarity, facial expressions, tone, pacing, and confidence—driven by advanced LLMs, Whisper transcription, and computer vision AI.

+- 📋 **Personalized, Role-Specific Interview Prompts**
+  Automatic question generation tuned to your resume, target job, or location; supports both technical and behavioral interviews, plus campus placement scenarios.

+- 📈 **Progress Dashboard & Skill Gap Analysis**
+  Visualize your growth, review analytics on strengths and weaknesses, and get actionable insights for ongoing improvement with session history and trend charts.

+- 🛡️ **Bias & Fairness Aware Scoring**
+  Transparent feedback calibrated for fairness, inclusivity, and bias mitigation—suitable for both individual users and institutional pilot programs.

+- 🔒 **Privacy-First, Secure by Design**
+  All interview data is user-controlled, anonymized, and protected; users have clear consent and data export options.

-- 🤖 Real-time AI feedback and analytics
+- 💬 **Feedback Export and Sharing**
-- 🎯 Practice prompts for coding, behavioral, and technical interviews
-- 📈 Progress dashboard with stats and history
+  Download interview transcripts and analytic reports, or share highlights with mentors and career coaches.

 ---

 ## 📚 Documentation

-- **Setup:** See [`docs/setup.md`](docs/setup.md) for deployment tips.
+- **Setup:** See [`docs/setup.md`](docs/setup.md) for deployment, environment, and configuration tips.
-- **Components:** Browse UI blocks in [`src/components`](src/components).
+- **Components:** Browse all reusable UI blocks in [`src/components`](src/components).
+- **AI & Backend:** API, inference, and analytics endpoints are documented in [`docs/api.md`](docs/api.md) and [`docs/ai.md`](docs/ai.md).
+- **Customization:** Guidance for theming, custom question sets, and editing UI in [`docs/customization.md`](docs/customization.md).
+- **Testing:** End-to-end and unit testing strategies are detailed in [`docs/testing.md`](docs/testing.md).
+- **Contributing:** Want to help improve Mockmate?
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines on reporting issues, proposing new features, and contributing code or documentation.
+- **Changelog:** Track all major updates and new features in [`CHANGELOG.md`](CHANGELOG.md).
+- **FAQ:** Common questions and troubleshooting tips are in [`docs/faq.md`](docs/faq.md).

 ---